What to Wear Fishing in Alaska

 Insulated rubber boots like those made by XTRATUF or Grundens are the best footwear for your fishing trip in Alaska.
 Keep feet warm and dry, plus protect them from hooks and other sharp objects.
 Choose insulated versions of the boots; Alaska temperatures are commonly in the fifties and sixties in the summer on The Nush.

 We have all the creature comforts at the lodge and will do everything to ensure your safety, warmth, and comfort.
 Still, avoiding cold and wet is the best option.
-Choose a good GORE-TEX® rain suit as a critical starting point.
+Choose a good GORE-TEX® rain suit as a critical starting point when it comes to what to wear fishing in Alaska.
 For the most comfortable and enjoyable fishing experience, purchase gear that meets the criteria above.
 It’s Murphy’s law that when you are prepared with the gear you need to keep warm and dry, the sun will shine—and that is just fine by us!

 To get ready for your trip, download our custom, 5-day Alaska packing list.
 See you on The Nush.